gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 Due to the European Commission’s commitment towards digital transformation and blockchain use cases, Europe has positioned itself as one of the most advanced regions globally for SSI.

-The European commitment took a firm step towards digital identity on June 3, 2021 with the announcement,t in a press release by the Vice-President of the European Commission, Margrethe Vestager, and the Commissioner for the Internal Market, Thierry Breton, who announced the construction of a single European digital identity and for this purpose presented a proposal to amend the eIDAS regulation fully aligned with the principles of decentralized identity.
+The European commitment took a firm step towards digital identity on June 3, 2021, with the announcement in a press release by the Vice-President of the European Commission, Margrethe Vestager, and the Commissioner for the Internal Market, Thierry Breton, who announced the construction of a single European digital identity and for this purpose presented a proposal to amend the eIDAS regulation fully aligned with the principles of decentralized identity.
 The proposed modification of the eIDAS regulation was born in response to the mandate of the EC President (Ursula Von Der Layen) on September 16, 2020, where she announced the need for a new form of European identity [(we break down the proposal for you here](https://gataca.io/blog/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points "https://gataca.io/blog/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points")).

 This announcement triggered several key announcements in favor of SSI by strategic Member States: on July 29, 2021, the Spanish and German governments announced a cooperation pact for the development of a decentralized, cross-border digital identity ecosystem based on the principles of self-sovereign identity.
 On September 22, the Finnish government joined the coalition by signing another collaboration pact and a day later, on September 23, 2021, the Dutch government also joined the coalition in another communiqué.